kendrickzhang/heroku-deploy-express-sequelize/README.md

 1. `node seed.js`

 There should be no errors in this step if your app's code has been debugged properly when you started building up your app.

+---

+## Post Deployment

+Your express app should be up and running on Heroku now.
+Navigate to your deployed app's link and check if it's reponding with json data from your RESTful endpoints.